Demographics of Asian Americans: Population

 According to the United States Census Bureau, the Asian American population, including those of multiracial and Hispanic and Latino ancestry, per its 2017 American Community Survey was about 22,408,464.

-During the 2010 United States Census, there were a total of 17,320,856 Asian Americans, including Multiracial Americans identifying as part Asian.
+During the 2010 United States census, there were a total of 17,320,856 Asian Americans, including Multiracial Americans identifying as part Asian.
 This made Asian Americans 5.6 percent of the total American population.
 The largest ethnic groups represented in the census were Chinese (3.79 million), Filipino (3.41 million), Indian (3.18 million), Vietnamese (1.73 million), Korean (1.7 million), and Japanese (1.3 million).
 Other sizable ethnic groups include Pakistani (409,000), Cambodian (276,000), Hmong (260,000), Thai (237,000), Laotian (232,000), Bangladeshi (147,000), and Burmese (100,000).
 The total population of Asian Americans grew by 46 percent from 2000 to 2010 according to the Census Bureau, which constituted the largest increase of any major racial group during that period.
 In 2010, there were an estimated 11,284,000 foreign born individuals who were born in Asia, of whom 57.7% had become naturalized citizens.
 Additionally, 209,128 were Hispanic and Latino, of whom the largest population (101,654) claim Mexico as their nation of origin.

+According to the 2022 American Community Survey, Bangladeshi Americans are among the fastest-growing Asian American groups in the United States.
+Historically, Bengali Muslim migrants from the Indian subcontinent arrived in the early 20th century, as documented in Bengali Harlem and the Lost Histories of South Asian America by Vivek Bald.
+More recent migration patterns include working-class families settling in urban centers.
+Bangladeshi Americans often navigate both cultural pride and socioeconomic challenges, with community members reflecting on identity, religion, and belonging in American society.